 - When performing piping work do not mix air except for specified refrigerant (R410A) in refrigeration cycle.
-It causes capacity down, and risk of explosion and injury due to high tension inside the refrigerant cycle. - Refrigerant gas leakage may cause fire. - Ventilate the room well, in the event that is refrigerant gas leaks during the installation.
-Be careful not to allow contact of the refrigerant gas with a flame as this will cause the generation of poisonous gas. - · Keep all tubing runs as short as possible. - · Use the flare method for connecting tubing. - Apply refrigerant lubricant to the matching surfaces of the flare and union tubes before connecting them, then tighten the nut with a torque wrench for a leak-free connection. - Check carefully for leaks before starting the test run. - Do not leak refrigerant while piping work for an installation or re-installation, and while repairing refrigeration parts.

-Headle liquid refrigerant executive as it may appear.
+It causes capacity down, and risk of explosion and injury due to high tension inside the refrigerant cycle. - Refrigerant gas leakage may cause fire. - Do not add or replace refrigerant other than specified type.
+It may cause product damage, burst and injury, etc. - Ventilate the room well, in the event that is refrigerant gas leaks during the installation.
+Be careful not to allow contact of the refrigerant gas with a flame as this will cause the generation of poisonous gas. - · Keep all tubing runs as short as possible. - · Use the flare method for connecting tubing. - Apply refrigerant lubricant to the matching surfaces of the flare and union tubes before connecting them, then tighten the nut with a torque wrench for a leak-free connection. - · Check carefully for leaks before starting the test run. - Do not leak refrigerant while piping work for an installation or re-installation, and while repairing refrigeration parts.
+Handle liquid refrigerant carefully as it may cause frostbite.